vaubarth/ds2025/web/docs/userguide/services.md

 ---
 # Services

-A services represents a single application, like a webapp.
+A service represents a single application, like a webapp.
 It is always associated with a customer.

 Each service has its own:
 - k8s and kustomize manifests
 - dashboards in our Grafana instance
-- managed database if needed (mongodb or postgres)
+- managed database if needed (MongoDB or PostgresSQL)
 - CI/CD pipelines
 - GitHub repository
 - Space in our developer portal